mrameshk/Eyegaze/README.md

 1. Master Branch      -- This will the code base for the project
 2. Madhu-dev branch   -- Specific development, feature development made by Madhu

-Please use the makefile to build the peoject
+Please use the makefile to build the project

 Usage: